Lightelligence/yis/README.md

 ## connections
 Connections defines the number of instantiation of interface (component).
-Connections require a name, optional doc_summary, and optional subconnections.
+Connections require a name, optional doc_summary
-Subconnections are similar in concept to connections, as they both address the instantiation of the interface (component).

 ## ports
 Ports defines the structure such as width and direction of interface (component).